AnaMac3/42-CPP_Module_03/README.md

             std::string _name;
         };

-  - Usar getters/setters públicos en la clase base.
+  - Use public getters/setters públicos in the base class.

         class BaseClass
         {